Hero-Solutions/Arthub-Ensor/README.md

 ### Adding Datahub metadata to ResourceSpace

-Once the images have been uploaded, execute the following command in the Imagehub installation folder:
+Once the images have been uploaded, execute the following command in the Imagehub installation folder (where 'ensor.csv' is the CSV file we generated at the start of the preparation):
 ```
-php bin/console app:csv-datahub-to-resourcespace csv_with_filenames_and_record_ids.csv
+php bin/console app:csv-datahub-to-resourcespace ensor.csv
 ```

 This will match each row in the CSV with each resource in ResourceSpace by filename, fetch the appropriate data from the Datahub and add this data to the resource.